 There are a complex set of issues surrounding parental responsibility, which governs decisions relating to a child’s healthcare, schooling, discipline and the provision of a home and protection.

 Where the parents of a child are married at the time of birth, both parents automatically have parental responsibility.
-Where this is not the case, the mother will automatically have parental responsibility, and the father can acquire it through a number of means, as detailed on the attached factsheet.
+Where this is not the case, the mother will automatically have parental responsibility, and the father can acquire it through a number of means.

 There is no limit to the number of people that can acquire parental responsibility for a child, and it is possible for those other than the parents, for example grandparents and adoptive parents, to acquire parental responsibility.